henrique-jung-isi/google-drive-linux-backup/README.md

 This way the script can be modified from the repository directory.

+> [!TIP]
+> Sudo is needed because the folder `/etc/systemd/user` is owned by root by default and there is no string interpolation for `ExecStart` in services.
+> The `ExecStart` in `backup.service` can be modified to point to an absolute path of the script.
+> Then the services can be copied to `~/.config/systemd/user` without sudo

 The timer will be stopped, to start it without rebooting run:

 ```bash